-A sustainable building, also known as a green building, is a structure that is designed, built,
+Sustainable building, also known as a green

 practices that significantly reduce or eliminate the negative impact of buildings on the environment

-- Loss of habitat.
+- Loss of habitat from grading, vegetation removal,

-and emit more heat than natural, moist and shaded environments.
+then emit more heat than natural, moist and shaded environments.

 facilities, fitness center).

 - Make your site

 - Choose well-thought-out, multi-purpose designs that allow buildings to occupy a smaller